theajack/easy-test-lib/README.md

             args: {// optional
                 // The api of the current test case
             },
-            test (args, localArgs) {
+            test (mergedArgs) {
-                // args corresponds to the public api, localArgs corresponds to the current test case api
+                // mergedArg is a combination of public arg and use case arg, in addition to mergedArg, there are two attributes: $global and $local
                 // this refers to the current test case return add(1, 1);
             },